Traditional Italian Food: The Best Traditional Italian Dishes

 Other Common Italian Foods

-There are some other foods that, despite not being dishes with a proper recipe, are undeniably Italian to the core and a symbol of the country’s identity and traditions.
+Some other foods, despite not having a proper recipe, are undeniably Italian to the core and a symbol of the country’s identity and traditions.
 Here’s a list of the most famous ones.

 Mozzarella

-Mozzarella is eaten and exported all around the world, both its basic recipe and its fancier variation, made with female buffalo milk: mozzarella di bufala, which is even more tender, and creamier.
+Mozzarella, both its basic recipe and its fancier variation, made with female buffalo milk, is eaten and exported worldwide.
+Mozzarella di bufala is even more tender and creamier.

 Parmigiano and Grana Padano